-- First, have the students observe each of the light sources with the naked eye. - Ask students what they observe

-- Now look at the light sources through the spectroscopes provided.
+- First, have the students observe each of the light sources with the naked eye. - Ask students what they observe - Now look at the light sources through the spectroscopes provided.
 Tell them to write down the colors they see.
-Do they fade or blend into each other? - The students can make their own spectroscope to take home. - Tell them to observe different light sources, including lights at night.
+Do they fade or blend into each other? - Tell them to observe different light sources, including lights at night.
 Be sure not to look directly into the Sun!